 Unlike some of his contemporaries – those Hollywood elite types with more money than brains and always eager to embrace a cause for appearance sake – Mr Scorsese is not about spin, smoke, or mirrors.

 Mr Scorsese’s early life resembles a script for one of his films.
-His Sicilian grandparents settled in the US seeking a better life.
-He spent an early childhood in Queens – one of New York’s toughest boroughs – before moving to the Little Italy in Manhattan.
+His Sicilian grandparents moved to the US seeking a better life, living in New York.
+He spent an early childhood in Queens – one of the city’s toughest boroughs – before moving to Little Italy in Manhattan.
 As a youngster, Martin Scorsese was always at a disadvantage.
 He was the shortest in his class and was often ill.

 Chronic asthma would keep the young Scorsese indoors for much of his childhood, and it was this confinement away from the playgrounds and sports fields that led his father, Charles, to start taking him to the cinema every week.
 It is where Mr Scorsese’s love affair with the silver screen began.